FahadBinAbdullah7/ielts_mock_test/README.md

 ---

-**Ready to deploy?** Set up your Supabase project, add your environment variables, and deploy to your preferred platform!
+**Ready to deploy?** Set up your Firebase project, add your environment variables, and deploy to your preferred platform!